- A character in an Ensemble Cast has exotic, quirky traits.

 - Jabba the Hutt was a crime boss, so the Hutts became an entire species of crime bosses.

 - Female Twi'leks are all Beautiful Slave Girls because of Oola from Return of the Jedi, and males are all criminals because of Bib Fortuna, Jabba's majordomo.
-Also created the dichotomy that while Female Twi'leks tend to be more seductive and beautiful, male ones tend to be rather ugly, especially if they are evil.
-And because Bib Fortuna fell victim to Luke's mind trick (nothing to be ashamed of, because at this point Luke is quite powerful) has many things classify Twi'leks as being Weak-Willed, due to Obi-wan's earlier line about it working better on the feeble minded.
+Also created the dichotomy that while female Twi'leks tend to be more seductive and beautiful, male ones tend to be rather ugly, especially if they are evil.
+And because Bib Fortuna fell victim to Luke's mind trick (nothing to be ashamed of, because at this point Luke is quite powerful), many classify Twi'leks as being Weak-Willed, due to Obi-wan's earlier line about it working better on the feeble minded.
 Jabba calling Fortuna a "weak-minded fool" probably didn't help.

 - Sullustans becoming a race of navigator copilots after Lando's Millennium Falcon copilot (also Return of the Jedi).